 But one other item across our nine deals that I would just say is that, once you move past tier one B brands, and my example of Pizza Hut participating in this buying frenzy that's going on now, some of the brands that are lesser in status and scale have not seen the same type of improvement and appreciation.
 So just note to you that the rich get richer and the poor stay the same, within this industry.

 If you have a brand that is doing moderately okay, or it's done really, really well, but it wasn't really an attractive brand to start with, those types of brands are not seeing as much interest or as much appreciation.
 There are people, like anything in life, who...
-Let's just use the stock market as an example, who want to buy things or value.
-They want to pay a low price for things that have been either beat up or have performed okay but not great.
+Let's just use the stock market as an example, who wants to buy things or value?
+They want to pay a low price for things that have been either beaten up or have performed okay but not great.

-You have people who are willing to pay a fair price for things, and you people who want to buy momentum and growth.
+You have people who are willing to pay a fair price for things, and you have people who want to buy momentum and growth.
 They might be a technology stock-buying...
 It's like the idea of buying a utility stock versus a technology stock.
-There's plenty of investors for either type of investment, but one's more conservative, more predictable.
-And the other is much more volatile, but has a growth trajectory that people are chasing, even though the price is way higher.
+There are plenty of investors for either type of investment, but one's more conservative and more predictable.
+And the other is much more volatile but has a growth trajectory that people are chasing, even though the price is way higher.

 And so, I think you have that same thing going on in this industry, but within it, I think, the value play is not really there as much.
 Buyers, I'm not seeing at least, are willing to pay as much of a premium that might otherwise be in the market in terms of EBITDA multiple increases and actual EBITDA lifts for brands that are either just boring brands that haven't been doing very well or that are just producing flatus or slightly negative sales, or small unit count brands that really don't have much of a long-term story that's been positive.